 A chemical peel is a perfect anti-aging skin treatment.
 This treatment is used to treat wrinkles, skin discoloration, and scars — typically on the face.
 Normal healing from a chemical peel takes about four to seven days.
 Peeling usually lasts 3-5 days, depending on the actual peel treatment.
 The use of a gentle cleanser, moisturizer, and sunscreen is recommended, as it enhances the healing process and results.
 Strenuous exercise and heavy sweating should be avoided for 2-3 days after treatment.

 - What are non-invasive Body Sculpting or Body Contouring treatment options?

 There are multiple non-invasive options for body sculpting or body contouring.
 For fat reduction, there are cold or hot technologies.
 For instance, Coolsculpting uses cold technology to freeze fat and destroy fat cells.
-The heat based modalities use radiofrequency, ultrasound, or laser.
-TruSculpt is a radiofrequency based Body Sculpting device that not only destroys fat cells but also tightens skin.
-Red light devices such as the Red-Red 360 or Contour Light have also been shown effective shrinking fat cells and tightening skin.
+The heat-based modalities use radiofrequency, ultrasound, or laser.
+TruSculpt is a radiofrequency-based Body Sculpting device that not only destroys fat cells but also tightens skin.
+Red light devices such as the Red-Red 360 or Contour Light have also been shown to effectively shrink fat cells and tightening skin.

 - Who is an ideal candidate for non-invasive Body Sculpting or Body Contouring?